akoutmos/mjml_eex/README.md

 ### Using Components

-In addition to compiling single MJML EEx templates, you can also create MJML partials and include them in other MJML templates AND components using the special `render_component` function.
+In addition to compiling single MJML EEx templates, you can also create MJML partials and include them in other MJML templates AND components using the special `render_static_component` function.
 With the following
 modules:

 ```elixir